|

-I have a few games for the NXT in mind so I decided to create a joystick for
+I had a few games for the NXT in mind so I decided to create a joystick for

 input.
 I wanted something that was light weight, nimble, had a balanced center